 Capital regulation that restricts bank financing is a key weapon regulators use to combat excessive risk taking.
 Preventing a bank from issuing excessive debt reduces its incentive to risk-shift and insulates its creditors from loss.
 Capital regulation policies, as well as their cost and impact, have been at the center of recent debates by both practitioners and academics.
 We find that capital regulation reduces bank leverage but it can increase firm leverage by changing the way banks price risk.
-The overall efficiency impact of capital regulations is thus unclear.
+The overall efficiency impact of capital regulation is thus unclear.

 While capital regulation takes many forms, the international standards laid out in Basel II and those proposed in Basel III form widely accepted benchmarks.
-Basel II and III regulate bank differently based on size and complexity.
-Smaller and less sophisticated banks can use what is known as the Standardized Approach, which uses simple risk weights for different types of assets.
-Larger banks may also apply the IRB Approach, where a bank's equity requirements are calculated using outputs from the bank's own models.
-In the following sections, we apply these two regulatory approaches to our model and examine how effectively these regulations combat the incentive problems introduced by bailouts and deposit insurance.
+Basel II, and now Basel III, lays out different capital requirements for banks of different size.
+The capital requirements for smaller and less sophisticated banks are set using the Standardized Approach, which uses simple risk weights for different types of assets.
+Larger banks are subject to the IRB Approach, where a bank's equity requirements are calculated using outputs from the bank's own models.
+26 In the following sections, we apply these two regulatory approaches to our model and examine how effectively these regulations combat the incentive problems introduced by bailouts and deposit insurance.
 These regulatory structures are complicated and thus we focus on equity standards and use simplified models; however, our results are very general.